RESEARCH STARTER

 A magnet has two poles, customarily referred to as north and south poles; each is attracted to the other.
 Like poles repel, and unlike poles attract.
 The degree to which an object is one or the other is referred to as its polarity.
 The force with which they are attracted to or repelled by each other is related to the distance between the poles.
 Magnets are often bent into the shape of a horseshoe so that both poles are within close enough proximity to each other that they are able to create a magnetic field of sufficient intensity to attract materials that are subject to magnetic force fields or to maintain an electromagnetic field between them for some intended purpose.

 The principle of magnetism has been understood for centuries.
-In the early eighteenth century, it was learned that electricity is related to magnetism in ways that can be predicted and demonstrated.
+In the early nineteenth century, it was learned that electricity is related to magnetism in ways that can be predicted and demonstrated.
 It was discovered that when a wire carrying an electric current is placed over a compass needle, the needle is deflected to the left in relation to the direction in which the current is flowing.
-When the current is reversed in the same wire and the viewing perspective remains the same, the needle is deflected to the right.
+When the current is reversed in the same wire, and the viewing perspective remains the same, the needle is deflected to the right.
 In essence, it was found that a magnetic field is created at right angles to the wire carrying the current flow.
 It was also learned that the force field thus created spins in a direction around the conductor that is determined by the direction of current flow.
 If the flow is reversed, the direction of the force field, referred to as the flux, is also reversed.

 These principles were eventually employed by physicists who designed and demonstrated the first electromagnet.
-This device, a core of soft metal surrounded by a coil of wire through which an electric current was transmitted, performed like a magnet but a with a force whose strength varied, depending on the amount of current applied to the coil from some external source.
+This device, a core of soft metal surrounded by a coil of wire through which an electric current was transmitted, performed like a magnet but with a force whose strength varied, depending on the amount of current applied to the coil from some external source.
 The greater the current, the greater the force.
 Conversely, a decrease in the amount of current resulted in a weaker magnetic force.
 If no current was applied, then there was no appreciable force present.

 Ultimately, a device was designed that combined an electromagnet, an armature, and a commutator.
 An armature is a coil that rides on a shaft attached to a magnet in such a way that lets it rotate freely.
 A commutator is a device attached to the armature that reverses the direction of current flow.
 The armature acts in the same way as the compass needle that was deflected by the flow of current through the wire.
 When the armature coil is either attracted or repelled by the force field, it moves on its free axis.
 Theoretically, it should then be alternately repelled and attracted by the magnetic poles of the magnet to the point where it would be in equilibrium.
-The commutator reverses the flow of current at precisely the time when the armature is being most forcefully repelled or attracted to one of the magnetic poles, thereby continuing the process of repulsion or attraction without interruption.
-Just as it is being repelled by the south pole of the magnet and attracted to the north pole, it is repelled by the north pole whose force field has suddenly changed polarity.
+The commutator reverses the flow of current at precisely the time when the armature is most forcefully repelled or attracted to one of the magnetic poles, thereby continuing the process of repulsion or attraction without interruption.
+Just as it is being repelled by the south pole of the magnet and attracted to the north pole, it is repelled by the north pole, whose force field has suddenly changed polarity.
 The armature keeps moving in the same direction, alternately attracted to and repelled by the south pole, then the north pole, and so on.
 This process has the effect of causing the armature shaft to rotate in one direction continually, providing the means whereby the electric motor has emerged as the primary source of motive power in the mechanical age.

 The most common motors are two-phase and three-phase AC motors.
 In these machines, two or three separate windings are incorporated into the design to maximize the amount of voltage available to the motor at any time during operation.
 In a three-phase design, as the voltage in one winding is approaching its peak, the voltage in another winding is in mid-cycle between peak positive and peak negative.
 The third winding is at or very near peak negative voltage.
 This design has proved to be both reliable and economical.

 The wide variety of electric motors in use is illustrative of the need for custom motor designs in most applications.
-A relationship exists among the amount of force--described as horsepower--required from the motor, the number of amperes it draws, the location of the motor in relation to its power source, and the voltage required to drive it optimally.
+A relationship exists among the amount of force—described as horsepower—required from the motor, the number of amperes it draws, the location of the motor in relation to its power source, and the voltage required to drive it optimally.
 In order to provide the precise requirements for a specific application, this relationship must be calculated carefully.

 In some applications where significant torque is required, motors are designed so that one phase starts the motor and gets it moving before another phase kicks in to drive it at optimum speed.